pinnacleapi/pinnacleapi-documentation/FAQ.md

 There is a pre-game parent event id 834342247, that has associated live event id 837721686, but also 2 corner events in different league - one live event (837721684), while the other one for pre-game (837721615)

-Introduction of `parented` eliminates a need for rotation numbers.
+Introduction of `parentid` eliminates a need for rotation numbers.
 Please note that in the next version of `/fixtures`, the `rotNum` property will be decommissioned.